A Simulation of Ageing and Care Accessibility in Italian Inner Areas: Funding and Compliance Statement

-This publication was produced with the co-funding of European Union -- Next Generation EU, in the context of the National Recovery and Resilience Plan, PE8 ``Conseguenze e sfide dell'invecchiamento'', Project Age-It (AGE-IT --- A Novel Public-private Alliance to Generate Socioeconomic, Biomedical and Technological Solutions for an Inclusive Italian Ageing Society --- Ageing Well in an Ageing Society) --- AGE-IT-PE~00000015 --- CUP: H43C22000840006.
-The simulator used in this study is employed exclusively for research and experimental purposes in collaboration with municipal authorities.
-Data use complies with GDPR (Reg.~(EU)~2016/679) and ISTAT licensing rules.
-The system is exempt from the EU AI Act (Reg.~(EU)~2024/1689) under the research exception and is not classified as medical device software (Reg.~(EU)~2017/745).
+This research was conducted within the \textsc{AGE-IT} project, Spoke~5 ``Care Sustainability in an Ageing Society,'' co-funded by the European Union - NextGenerationEU through the Italian National Recovery and Resilience Plan (PNRR), Mission~4, Component~2, Investment~1.3, under the Extended Partnership~PE8 \textit{``Conseguenze e sfide dell’invecchiamento''} (Project \textsc{Age-It} - \textit{A Novel Public-Private Alliance to Generate Socioeconomic, Biomedical and Technological Solutions for an Inclusive Italian Ageing Society - Ageing Well in an Ageing Society}; Grant~Agreement~No.~AGE-IT-PE00000015; CUP:~H43C22000840006).